 Rare phallic charm from Lamphun Northern Thailand- serendipitously enough, where they have an annual sausage festival.
-Originally these were worn by men at the waist and were thought to protect the wearer from any harm to his penis and in a more general sense they also are believed to bring luck especially in terms of “wealth generating or protection”, so a woman might be kept in your cash box to increase your cash flow or a woman might keep one in her purse to prevent it being “snatched”.
+Originally these were worn by men at the waist and were thought to protect the wearer from any harm to his penis and in a more general sense they also are believed to bring luck especially in terms of “wealth generating or protection”, so a woman might be kept in her cash box to increase her cash flow or a woman might keep one in her purse to prevent it being “snatched”.
 These have their origins in the Khmer culture who were predominantly Hindu (there is really a fine line in regards to this and it is often blurs into Buddhism), and their veneration of Shiva lingams.
 This is carved from a hardwood possibly rosewood which is quite rare these days.
 Overall good condition, there is one check in the wood at the back.
 Difficult to date 30 or 50 years old?
 L: 11.5cm/4.2in.
-Free shipping.